 The AACMA recently informed members of the release of draft national registration standards for Chinese Medical practitioners.
 I am writing to submit input on the formulation of such standards, particularly the draft grandparenting standard.
-As a practitioner who qualified in an AACMA approved program 5 years ago who has been in practice for 5 years undertaking continual professional education monitored by the AACMA, the draft standard requires me to prove my competence in the same manner as unqualified practitioners.
+As a practitioner who qualified in an AACMA approved program 21 years ago, who has been in practice 21 Years undertaking continual professional education monitored by the AACMA, the draft standard requires me to prove my competence in the same manner as unqualified practitioners.
 It will also require hundreds of my colleagues in established practices who graduated before 2008 to do the same.